Katherine S. Reed

 Katherine Speer Reed (July 1, 1881 – July 1, 1922) was an American screenwriter and playwright active during Hollywood's silent era.
 She was also a journalist active in the women's suffrage movement.

 Biography

 Katherine was born in Washington, Pennsylvania, to Presbyterian minister William Reed and his wife, Margaret McKnight.
-She graduated from Bryn Mawr College in her early 20s and started off her career working in advertising.

 By the early 1910s, she was employed as a journalist and was active in the fight to get women the right to vote.
 She traveled the country organizing conventions, publishing stories, and serving as executive secretary of the Pennsylvania Women's Suffrage Association.

 During the late 1910s and early 1920s, she wrote more than two dozen scenarios for early silent pictures produced for the Vitagraph and Selznick companies.
 Titles included Lorna Doone, Greater Than Fame, and Let's Elope.

 She died on July 1, 1922, at her brother's home on Long Island, after an illness of about a year.